MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/siteorigin-panels/readme.txt

 SiteOrigin offers a single premium plugin that enhances and extends Page Builder, the Widgets Bundle, SiteOrigin CSS and all of our free themes.
 Find out more about [SiteOrigin Premium](https://siteorigin.com/downloads/premium/) and the powerful addons it offers.

 == Changelog ==

+= 2.27.0 - 02 November 2023 =
+* Improved user experience of cell resizers in the admin interface with visual enhancements and interaction adjustments.
+* Adjusted the spacing in the Color Style Field to improve field consistency.
+* Improved the design of the Save Mode Button by aligning them to the right and adding a new visual style for the save mode list.
+* Renamed the "Full Width Stretched Padded" setting to "Full Width Stretched With Padding Support" for better description.
+* Resolved a jQuery Migrate flag related to the color picker by updating the code to use Array.isArray instead of the deprecated $.isArray function.
+* Made adjustments to the styles filter in the admin panel by adding a new parameter current_styles to the apply_filters function call.

 = 2.26.2 - 25 October 2023 =
 * Added compatibility with SEOPress Content Analysis.